Welcome to Dunedin

 Summers are normally warm and winters are normally frosty, but relatively mild.

-Tourists have a lot of choices when it comes to hotels in Dunedin, many of which are located very near the attractions that are mentioned below.
+Tourists have a lot of choices when it comes to accommodation and hotels in Dunedin, many of which are ideally located very near to attractions, on major routes, or near to the CBD.Find Accommodation in Dunedin